-Use your hands to rip pressed tofu into large uneven chunks.
-Set aside in a bowl or food storage container.
+- Use your hands to rip pressed tofu into large uneven chunks.
+Set this aside in a bowl or food storage container.

-To make the marinde: In a small bowl, whisk together honey, teriyaki sauce, soy sauce, minced garlic and pepper.
+- In a small bowl, whisk together honey, teriyaki sauce, soy sauce, minced garlic and pepper.
 Pour over tofu.
-Gently mix tofu and marinade so tofu is evenly covered in marinade.
-Cover, refrigerate for an hour.
+Gently mix tofu and marinade so it is evenly covered in the marinade.
+Cover and refrigerate for an hour.

-Heat olive oil in a pan over medium high heat.
-Add tofu and marinade.
-Let cook for about 2 minutes, until sauce begins to boil.
+- Heat the olive oil in a pan over medium high heat.
+Add the tofu and the marinade.
+Let it cook for about two minutes or until it begins to boil.

-Once sauce has reduced, stir in the pre-made finishing sauce.
+- Once marinade has reduced, stir in the sauce.
 Stir for about 30 seconds.
 Remove from heat.
 Stir in sesame seeds.